taxa-deployment/ethme-docs/docs/ipfs.md

 ## Host your web3 sites on IPFS
+To add a content hash to my domain?

 If you need to use icons somewhere in the theme, you can use any icon from [Feather Icons](https://feathericons.com/) as a component.
 All that is needed is that you import the icon in the component you want to use it like i do it in the theme switcher component:

 ```javascript